Ed94/SectoredLang/Docs/SNode Reference.md

 A user defined symbol that is used as a namespace for an encapsulation of definitions.

-An identifier may only resolve to either a type definition or executable and not both type definitions can either be defined using the type sector, struct sector, or union sector.
+An identifier may only resolve to either a type definition or executable and not both.
+Type definitions can either be defined using the enum, type, struct, or union sectors.
 Layout sector may only be defined if the type definition is a struct sector.

-**structs** and **unions** may have multiple defintions within the sector.
+**enums**, **structs** and **unions** may have multiple defintions within the sector.
-If multiple definitions are defined they are conncatenated into a single struct or union for the program model.
+If multiple definitions are defined they are conncatenated into a single version for the program model.

-type, struct and union defintions **cannot** be mixed in an identifier sector.
+type, enum, struct and union defintions **cannot** be mixed in an identifier sector.
 Only *one* of these types of definitons may be used.
 (The program model only supports resolving a symbol to a single type definition class)

 Available Sectors :